RUSSIA TRAVEL TIPS

 Cathedrals, churches and other religious sites require conservative dress.
 Both sexes should cover their arms, legs and shoulders.

-Tap water is not considered safe to drink in Russia.
-Use bottled water instead.
+Tap water is considered safe to drink in Russia, except in St Petersburg where bottled water should be consumed instead.

-Avoid drinking unlabelled vodkas - this may appear a local pastime, but for safety reasons you should ensure you only try when the vodka is appropriately labelled.
+Avoid drinking unlabelled vodkas - for safety reasons you should ensure you only try when the vodka is appropriately labelled.

 For up to date information on latest health and vaccination recommendations, please contact your doctor.